material-components/material-components-ios/contributing/tools.md

-# Getting started with being a core contributor to MDC iOS

-## Tools that may save you and the team some time
+# Tools that may save you and the team some time

-### git-clang-format
+## git-clang-format

 This tool allows you to run clang-format on your local changes before they're sent out for review.
 This will minimize the amount of style feedback you get from the team and saves everyone time.